 Advanced Standing may also be granted for required practicum or internship courses using proven ministry experience.
-Students must be enrolled in the M.Div. or M.A.B.L. degree programs.
+Students must be enrolled in the M.Div., or M.A.B.L., or M.A.M. degree programs.
 Ministry experience must have been gained prior to enrolling in Phoenix Seminary and must have taken place no longer than 5 years before enrollment began.
 Please see policy and application by clicking on the link below:

 Questions pertaining to Advanced Standing forInternships should be addressed to Dr. Chip Moody, the Director of Field Education.

 The ability to write well is a necessity for graduate level coursework.
 For this reason, all incoming credit students are required to enroll in BC499 Graduate Writing Workshop during their first semester or second semester.

 BC499 is a ten-week, non-credit, reduced-tuition course offered by the Seminary during most semesters.
 Students may request exemption from this requirement by applying for advanced standing.
 Applications may be submitted before or during the student’s first and second semesters, but no less than four weeks before the start of the student’s third semester.